-The earliest specimens in the RIC’s holdings date from the mid to late 18th century and comprise the internationally significant Rashleigh Collection compiled by Philip Rashleigh F.R.S.
-(1729 – 1811), whose family home was Menabilly, near Fowey, in Cornwall.
-He began collecting around 1760 and his wealth, his contacts with local mine owners and captains and his acquaintance with other collectors, dealers and mineralogists in the UK and Europe ensured his substantial collection
+The earliest specimens in the RIC’s holdings date from the mid to late eighteenth century and comprise the internationally significant Rashleigh Collection compiled by Philip Rashleigh F.R.S.
+(1729–1811), whose family home was Menabilly, near Fowey, in Cornwall.
+He began collecting around 1760 and his wealth, his contacts with local mine owners and captains, and his acquaintance with other collectors, dealers and mineralogists in the UK and Europe ensured his substantial collection

 Rashleigh was aware that his was a private collection and by being ‘held in a remote part of the kingdom’ access to it was necessarily limited.
 To counter this and because he considered some of his minerals to be ‘worth notice’; he decided to prepare and write his two-volume Specimens of British Minerals.

 “I wish I could find a good clever man to draw and colour some of my minerals … I would hire such a person if to be found on moderate terms, but should not like an indifferent hand.”

 The artist chosen for Volume I was Truro-born Henry Bone (1755-1834), enameller and miniaturist who was later to become enamel painter to George III.
 For Volume II, Rashleigh commissioned landscape artist Thomas Richard Underwood (c.1765-1836).
 Underwood was clearly very interested in geological material and in 1823 was elected Fellow of the Geological Society.
 Rashleigh also enlisted the help of his sister and two of his nieces in the representation of some of his minerals.

 The two volumes were published in 1797 and 1802 respectively and are recognised today as one of the earliest illustrated British mineralogical publications.
 Copies of these volumes, along with early drafts in Rashleigh’s hand and the figured and cited specimens themselves, also reside within the RIC’s collection.